 You've heard of a guard dog before, but what about a guard cat?

-A 20-pound calico named Bandit not only helped thwart a recent robbery at her home, she likely saved her owner's life in the process.
+A 20-pound calico named Bandit not only helped thwart a recent robbery at her home in Tupelo, MS, she likely saved her owner's life in the process.

 Everitt told the Northeast Mississippi Daily Journal that Bandit was roaming the house and kitchen as usual, but she was letting out loud guttural meows.

 Between 2:30 and 3 a.m., Bandit raced into Everitt's room, jumped into bed, and started clawing at his arms and blanket.
 He knew something was amiss.